 According to Popular Science, lint forms on organic fibers like cotton and wool through normal wear and tear.
 Essentially, as the clothes rub up against your skin or other surfaces, it forms lint.
 Then, when the clothes are washed, the water lifts the lint.
 Once the clothes go in the dryer and the water evaporates from the lint, it is released from the clothes.
 An airstream formed by the dryer pulls the lint into the screen and you get that soft, felty lint.

 The cleaning process our certified technicians use to clean your dryer vent system is simple but thorough.
-Our technician will use a negative air flow vacuum to pull the lint and debris out of your vent system as well as several agitation devices to dislodge the material trapped within and force backwards to be removed.
+Our technician will use a negative airflow vacuum to pull the lint and debris out of your vent system as well as several agitation devices to dislodge the material trapped within and force it back to be removed.
 What you will be left with is a clean and safer home.

 To start a fire, use dryer lint, which is highly flammable.
 As well as the dryer lint, you’ll need cardboard egg cartons and candle wax.
 Making this is a quick, 15-minute process.
 You can compost your dryer lint and then use it for the garden.
 You will also need white glue, dishwashing soap, and warm water in addition to the dryer lint.

 You can stuff pillows and stuffed animals with dryer lint, which is just freshly laundered fiber leftover from washing your clothes.
 Cornstarch can be used to soak up spills if you run out of dryer lint.
 Keep your dryer lint.
 Utilize it to create a unique, handmade paper for cards and scrapbooks.
 Try using dryer lint instead of newspaper strips for your next paper-mâché project.
 There will be fewer layers and it will be easier to mold.